RECR 4160: Professionalism in Recreation Management

 |Course Format||Lecture 2.0 h + Seminar 2.0 h + Lab.
 0.0 h|

 This course addresses key aspects of professionalism in the management of recreation.
 The characteristics of a human services professional will be outlined and then applied to the practice of recreation leadership.
 Using contemporary, recreation-based case studies, and building on foundational principles of the field, students will develop a framework for professional thinking and ethical decision-making.

-Prerequisite(s): Completion of a minimum of 60 credits including 6 credits of university-transferable English or Communications with a minimum 'C' grade, or permission of the department.
-RECR 3160 with a minimum 'C' grade.
+Prerequisite(s): Completion of a minimum of 60 credits including six credits of university-transferable English or communications with a minimum "C" grade, or permission of the department.
+RECR 3160 with a minimum "C" grade.